 Required for certain Master’s programs with language/research tool requirements.

 - Languages and/or Research Tools Requirement Report (Ph.D.)
 (PDF)

 Required for certain Doctoral programs with language/research tool requirements.

 - Reinstatement of Graduate Student Status

-- NOTE: Reinstatement requires that it has been less than 2 years since your last enrollment in a 400- or 600-level course at UAF.
-If it has been more than 2 years since your last enrollment, you will have to reapply for admission.)
+Students who have not met minimum enrollment requirements (i.e., six (6) credits per academic year) are required to be reinstated in their program.
+You can reinstate if it has been less than two years since your last enrollment in a UAF 400- or 600-level course.
+If it has been more than two years since your last enrollment, please reapply for admission.